BOARD MEMBERS

 Treasurer – Denise Yaffe

 Denise Yaffe is a new author of children’s books.
-She is from California and has Denise Yaffe, an author and illustrator is the former editor of Wordsmiths, the newsletter for SLO NightWriters.
-She illustrates and writes middle grade environmental fiction and non-fiction.
-She is currently writing the Earth Kids series of books addressing pollution, global warming, climate change and environmental justice.
+She is from California.
+Denise Yaffe is the former editor of Wordsmiths, the newsletter for SLO NightWriters.
+She illustrates and writes middle-grade environmental fiction and non-fiction.
+She is currently writing the Earth Kids series of books addressing pollution, global warming, climate change, and environmental justice.
 In the past, Denise authored and published scholarly articles and technical papers for national conference proceedings and various peer-reviewed journals such as Risk Analysis, J. Chemical Information Computer Science, and Industrial Engineering Chemistry Research.

 Denise, a California Native, moved to the Central Coast in 2019.
 She has a doctorate degree in chemical engineering from the University of California, Los Angeles.
 She is also a Licensed Professional Engineer.
 She works part-time as an environmental consultant.